spitfire8790/learn2code/Phase-1-Foundation-Technologies/Module-1.3-TypeScript-Integration.md

 **How TypeScript helps:**

-TypeScript analyzes your code before it runs, identifying potential issues and providing intelligent suggestions.
+TypeScript analyses your code before it runs, identifying potential issues and providing intelligent suggestions.
 This is particularly valuable for property applications because:

 - **Financial accuracy**: Property value calculations must be precise
 - **Data reliability**: Property information comes from multiple sources with varying formats